 This makes it easy to grasp how effective your online donation page is at securing support.
-The average online conversion rate for nonprofits is just 17 percent.
+The average online conversion rate for nonprofits is about 17 percent.
 So, you have some work to do if your conversion rate falls short.

 Your online donation page needs to work for you, not against you.
 This means making it as easy as possible for donors to give once they arrive on your site.
-You can’t afford to frustrate potential donors with an overwhelming or unoptimized giving page.

 You don’t want to throw too much information at donors on your online giving page.
 But it is helpful to briefly remind donors of the impact they are about to make with their donation.

-Impact per dollar comparisons in your ask make a donors support more tangible.
+Impact per dollar comparisons in your ask make a donor’s support more tangible.
 And it’s best if you can tie your example into your mission and the stories you’ve been telling in your outreach.

 Remember, a food pantry’s mission isn’t to give out food.
 It’s to make sure those in need don’t go hungry.

-Too many organizations opt for “Donate” or “Give Now”.
-And they’re missing out on an opportunity to be more mission-focused.
+Too many organizations opt for “Donate” or “Give Now.”
+And they’re missing out on an opportunity to be more mission focused.